 Covid-19 and Family Carers

 We understand that many family carers in Ireland are anxious about the current outbreak of the virus named Covid-19.
 This outbreak has been upgraded, worldwide, to a pandemic by the World Health Organization.
-Whilst it appears that at the time of this update (July 2020) Ireland has mostly been successful in avoiding the worst scenarios which had been predicted, many people have contracted the virus, and a number have tragically and sadly lost their lives.
+Whilst it appears that at the time of this update (September 2020) Ireland has mostly been successful in avoiding the worst scenarios which had been predicted, many people have contracted the virus, and a number have tragically and sadly lost their lives.
 The government recently updated the advice on restrictions etc in a new document called Resilience and Recovery 2020-2021: Plan for Living with COVID-19.

 You may also wish to visit a page specifically set up by Family Carers Ireland, detailing the measures that family carers should be aware of in relation to Covid-19: https://familycarers.ie/coronavirus-covid-19-information-advice/.